DInfanger/pvaluefunctions/cran-comments.md

 ## Resubmission
 This is an updated version of the package.

 ## Test environments
 * Local Windows 10 install, R 3.6.0

 ## R CMD check results (--as-cran)
-There were no ERRORs, WARNINGs or NOTEs.
+There were 0 errors | 0 warnings | 0 notes.